 - A healthy immune system is essential for normal growth and development and maximized longevity.
 It is designed to protect your body against germs.
 When it senses foreign danger, it becomes activated and attacks unknown germs.

 - An underactive immune system may not be able to adequately defend against infections leading to a weakened body or even life-threatening consequences.

-Autoimmune diseases can affect every part of the body.
-Autoimmune disorders can cause loss of function, an increased risk of hospitalizations, disability, impaired quality of life, and decreased productivity.
-Common autoimmune disorders include-
+- Autoimmune diseases can affect every part of the body.
+They can cause loss of function, an increased risk of hospitalizations, disability, impaired quality of life, and decreased productivity.

 Risk Factors for Autoimmune Disease